AnaG0307/favbooks-v3/README.md

 | 30  |  | see a pop up message when I subscribe/unsubscribe from a monthly subscription | be aware the action was successfull or not. |

+## **Marketing & SEO**

+#### **Marketing**
+The following questions were answered previous to the implementation stage to ensure that the needs of the user were met.
+During the implementation stage the points below described were implemented or will be implemented in future features.

+- **What do you users need?**
+    - Find the books they are looking for and be able to buy them.
+    - Find new recommendations.
+    - Find feedback from other readers to be able to make a more informed choice.
+    - Meet a community that enjoys literature and meets from time to time and brings together writers and readers.
+    - Find a space where they can be creative and expand their cultural knowledge.
+    - Cultural programme.
+    - Podcast.
+    - Stay informed: Newsletter subscription with news and events.

+- **What information and feature can I provide to meet those needs?**
+Find the books they are looking for and be able to buy them:
+    - Through a list of all the books that can be found at the bookshop and be able to filter them according to their preferences.
+    - Search bar
+    - Click and collect service
+    - Delivery
+    - Find new recommendations: through a monthly subscription that chooses for the reader five books based on their preferences.
+    - Find feedback: all registered users can leave a comment and rate the books they have read.
+    - Stay informed: Newsletter subscription with news and events organised at the bookshop.

+- **How can I make the information easy to understand?**
+Clear and well structured sections and easy to understand language based on the SEO keywords

+- **How can I demonstrate expertise, authoritativeness, and trustworthiness in your content?**
+    - High-quality design and images.
+    - Registered users are not bombarded with spam emails.
+    - Comments from other users on books are regulated and there are terms and conditions.
+    - Links to other high-quality pages.

+- **How can I help users discover other relevant parts of your web application?**
+Through a navbar where they can easily see and access the different sections, they can also change from one section to another without having to click back and/or get lost in the process.

+#### **SEO**
+The lists below shows all the keywords that came up during brainstorimg, the striked words are the ones that will not be used.
+The rest have been inomplemented or will be implemented when developing future features.

+1-	General Topics
+-	Books
+-	Book Gifts
+-	Book writer/author
+-	Book Collection
+-	Book Languages
+-	Book Genre

+2-	Keywords for each topic
+-	Books:
+    -	Hardback (title)
+    -	Paperback (title)
+    -	Books to read
+    -	What book to read?

+-	Book Gifts:
+    -	Best books to gift
+    -	Book lovers’ gift
+    -	~~Book gift for kids/toddlers/~~
+    -	~~Book gift for him/her~~
+    -	~~Book gift for children/friends/Christmas/Summer/…~~
+    -	~~How do I send a book as a gift?~~

+-	Book writer/author:
+    -	Best-selling author 2021
+    -	Best new books 2021
+    -	Best author/writer/novelist of all times
+    -	Best male/female authors
+    -	Famous male/female authors
+    -	English/Spanish/… story writers
+    -	~~Best Author of 2022~~

+-	Book Collection:
+    -	Vintage books
+    -	~~Rare collection books~~
+    -	~~Unique books~~
+    -	~~Beautiful books~~
+    -	~~Original books~~
+    -	~~Book collection for adults/kids/toddlers~~

+-	Book Languages:
+    -	Best (language) novels
+    -	Best (language) books for beginners/intermediate/advanced learners
+    -	~~(Book title) in (language)~~
+    -	~~Books in (language)~~
+    -	~~What language has the best books?~~
+    -	~~Best (language) books for toddlers~~

+-	Book Genre:
+    -	Best crime books
+    -	Mystery novels
+    -	Fiction books
+    -	Horror books
+    -	Children books to read
+    -	Great illustrated classics
+    -	Poetry books
+    -	(author) poems
+    -	Books about love
+    -	Literary nonfiction
+    -	Good nonfiction books
+    -	Contemporary literature
+    -	Graphic novels
+    -	~~Genres of books for kids/adults~~
+    -	~~Nonfiction~~
+    -	~~Classic novels~~
+    -	~~Book genre trends~~

 ## **Features**

 #### **Existing Features**